Updated: September 10, 2020

-The other day I got an email from a parent who said her child had been diagnosed with dyscalculia.
-I had to look up what she meant.
+A parent sent me an email.
+She wrote her child had been diagnosed with dyscalculia.
+I looked up the word.
 According to Wikipedia, “Dyscalculia (or math disability) is a specific learning disability involving innate difficulty in learning or comprehending simple mathematics.
 It is akin to dyslexia and includes difficulty in understanding numbers, learning how to manipulate numbers, learning math facts, and a number of other related symptoms (although there is no exact form of the disability).”

-I’m not a doctor or a psychologist, but I take umbrage at labels placed on our children.
+I’m not a doctor or a psychologist, but I take umbrage at labels, especially when placed on our children.

-Later in the Wikipedia article are listed other symptoms of dyscalculia, which made me start thinking that perhaps I was afflicted with this disease.
+In the Wikipedia article, other symptoms of dyscalculia were listed, which made me think this disease might have afflicted me!
 Here are some of the symptoms:

 - Mistaken recollection of names.
 Poor name/face retrieval.
 May substitute names beginning with same letter.
 I do this!